nazime1/Principles-of-Software/docs/patterns.md

 ### State

-Programs using the **State** design pattern <span style="color:blue;">empower objects to alter their behavior when their internal states change</span>.
+Programs using the **State** design pattern <span style="color:#0091ff;">empower objects to alter their behavior when their internal states change</span>.
 Objects may even appear to change their classes.
 An object appears to change its' class when the class it passes calls through to switches itself for a related class.
 The following example exhibits this well:

     public class DvdStateContext {